davidsneighbour/kollitsch.dev/README.md

 netlify build
 ```

-If any errors come up while running this then fix them.
+If any errors come up while running this, then fix them.

 # Hooks (WIP)